-During the year ended June 30, 2022 and for part of the year ended June 30, 2023, the Foundation maintained a line-of-credit agreement with a bank that provided up to \$1.5 million of borrowings at the bank's prime rate or BSBY, plus 1.00%.
+For part of the year ended June 30, 2023, the Foundation maintained a line-of-credit agreement with a bank that provided up to \$1.5 million of borrowings at the bank's prime rate or BSBY, plus 1.00%.
 The line of credit expired March 31, 2023, and was not renewed.
 The line of credit was collateralized with a portion of the Foundation's investments.
-There were no outstanding borrowings at June 30, 2023 or at June 30, 2022.
+There were no outstanding borrowings when the line of credit expired.